EsMACGIA/alumnusb-system/README.md

 # ALUMNUSB-SYSTEM
 Web application using gamification strategies for the AlumnUSB NGO.
 It seeks to motivate graduates of the Simón Bolívar University to make donations constantly through a medal system.
-In addition, the application allows you to view user statistics
+In addition, the application allows you to view user statistics.

 #
 Software and versions